-Police chase on Northern Motorway: Driver going the wrong way
+Police chase on Northern Motorway: Driver arrested after going the wrong way

 "It was just such a shock to see this car flying down the side."

-Meanwhile, at the same time, police vehicles were speeding down the southbound lane with their lights flashing.
+However, there had not been any reports of anyone being seriously injured.

-A short time after she drove past the fleeing driver, the motorist said a sign above the motorway was branded with the words, "extreme danger, wrong-way driver".
+The man was the sole occupant of the fleeing vehicle and inquiries into the incident are ongoing, the police spokesperson said.

-It is understood the man is now reportedly off the motorway and driving through back roads.
-He has not hit anyone but was being pursued by police.
+A short time after the motorist saw the fleeing driver speed past her near Oteha Valley Rd, signs above the motorway were branded with the words, "extreme danger, wrong-way driver".

 Another motorist said police had spiked the driver's car at Redvale and he hit the centre barrier.

 "Very scary.
-Thought someone was going to be killed with his crazy driving swerving through the lanes."
+Thought someone was going to be killed with his crazy driving, swerving through the lanes."

 Footage captured by the motorist, who was driving at around 80km/h, showed the wrong-way driver speeding past them.